John Carteret, 2nd Earl Granville: Rivalry with Walpole

 To Walpole, who looked upon every able colleague or subordinate as an enemy to be removed, Carteret was exceptionally odious.
 His capacity to speak German with the King would alone have made Sir Robert detest him.
 When, therefore, the violent agitation in Ireland against Wood's halfpence made it necessary to replace the Duke of Grafton as Lord Lieutenant, Carteret was sent to Dublin, where he landed on 23 October 1724.
-Trinity College, Dublin awarded him an Honorary LLD in 1725.
-In the first months of his tenure of office he had to deal with the furious opposition to Wood's halfpence, and to counteract the effect of Swift's Drapier's Letters.
+Trinity College, Dublin, awarded him an Honorary LLD in 1725.

+In the first months of his tenure of office, he had to deal with the furious opposition to Wood's halfpence and to counteract the effect of Swift's Drapier's Letters.
 Carteret had a strong personal liking for Swift, who was also a friend of his wife's family.
-It is highly doubtful whether Carteret could have reconciled his duty to the crown with his private friendships if the government had persisted in endeavouring to force the detested coinage on the Irish people.
-Wood's patent was however withdrawn, and Ireland settled down.
-Carteret was a profuse and popular Lord Lieutenant who pleased both the English interest and the native Irish.
+It is highly doubtful that Carteret could have reconciled his duty to the crown with his private friendships if the government had persisted in endeavouring to force the detested coinage on the Irish people.
+Wood's patent was, however, withdrawn, and Ireland settled down.
+Carteret was a profuse and popular Lord Lieutenant, who pleased both the British interest and the native Irish.
 He was at all times addicted to lavish hospitality and, according to the testimony of contemporaries, was "too fond of burgundy".
 He remained in post until 1730.

 Americas

 Carteret had inherited a one-eighth share in the Province of Carolina through his great-grandfather Sir George Carteret.
 In 1727 and 1728 John learned that the owners of the remaining shares were planning to sell them back to the crown.
 Carteret declined to join them.
-In 1729 the others surrendered their claims, but in 1730 Carteret, in order to keep ownership of his stake, agreed to give up any participation in government.
+In 1729, the others surrendered their claims, but in 1730, Carteret, to keep ownership of his stake, agreed to give up any participation in government.

 Carteret's share was later defined as a 60-mile wide strip of land in North Carolina adjoining the Virginia boundary, and became known as the Granville District.
 The lands of the Granville District remained a possession of the Carteret family until the death of Carteret's son Robert in 1776.
-Following the American War of Independence, Robert's heirs were compensated in part by the Crown for the loss of the lands.
+After the American War of Independence, Robert's heirs were compensated in part by the Crown for the loss of the lands.